DLPietro/DLPietro/README.md

 # Hi there 👋 I'm Pietro Di Leo

 **Operations Officer** | **Quantitative Finance Graduate** | MSc in *Finance and Quantitative Methods for Economics* (LM-16)
-Currently working in a **Custody Company** in Malta, while actively building expertise in **financial data analysis, backtesting, and portfolio optimization** using R, SQL and Python.
+Currently working in a **Custody Company** in Malta, while actively building expertise in **financial data analysis, backtesting, and portfolio optimization** using R and Python.

 📍 Malta | 🌍 Working on Data Analysis, Quantitative Research, and Asset Management
 📧 dileopie@gmail.com | 🔗 [LinkedIn Profile](https://linkedin.com/in/pietrodileo)